Document processing: Background

 Document processing was initially as is still to some extent a kind of production line work dealing with the treatment of documents, such as letters and parcels, in an aim of sorting, extracting or massively extracting data.
 This work could be performed in-house or through business process outsourcing.
 Document processing can indeed involve some kind of externalized manual labor, such as mechanical Turk.

 As an example of manual document processing, as relatively recent as 2007, document processing for "millions of visa and citizenship applications" was about use of "approximately 1,000 contract workers" working to "manage mail room and data entry."

 While document processing involved data entry via keyboard well before use of a computer mouse or a computer scanner, a 1990 article in The New York Times regarding what it called the "paperless office" stated that "document processing begins with the scanner".
-In this context, a former Xerox vice-president, Paul Strassman, expressed a critical opinion, saying that computers add rather than reduce the volume of paper in an office.
+In this context, a former Xerox vice-president, Paul Strassmann, expressed a critical opinion, saying that computers add rather than reduce the volume of paper in an office.
 It was said that the engineering and maintenance documents for an airplane weigh "more than the airplane itself".

 Automatic document processing

 As the state of the art advanced, document processing transitioned to handling "document components ... as database entities."

-A technology called automatic document processing or sometimes intelligent document processing (ID) emerged as a specific form of Intelligent Process Automation (IPA), combining artificial intelligence such as Machine Learning (ML), Natural Language Processing (NLP) or Intelligent Character Recognition (ICE) to extract data from several types documents.
+A technology called automatic document processing or sometimes intelligent document processing (IDP) emerged as a specific form of Intelligent Process Automation (IPA), combining artificial intelligence such as Machine Learning (ML), Natural Language Processing (NLP) or Intelligent Character Recognition (ICE) to extract data from several types documents.
+Advancements in automatic document processing, also called Intelligent Document Processing, improve the ability to process unstructured data with fewer exceptions and greater speeds.